Sorting with Teams: Intuition for the Main Result

+Third, by Jensen's inequality the minimum given by the right-hand side is attained when the output loss is equal across all teams and equal to $\mathcal{C}$.
+We refer to the set of teams with the same output loss $\mathcal{C}$ as mixed.\footnote{\citet{Wang:2011} define assignments with equal output loss as completely mixed.
+Such sortings are also studied by \citet{Gaffke:1981}, \citet{Ruschendorf:2002}, and \citet{Knott:2006}.} When an assignment is mixed, it is optimal as it minimizes aggregate losses (\ref{ppmin}).

-While complete mixing of triplets is optimal when it is feasible, it is not feasible everywhere.
-In fact, there is no optimal completely mixed assignment.
-For example, consider a triplet $(x_{1s},x_{2s},z_s)$ part of some optimal assignment with $z_s = 0$.
-In this case, the constant $\mathcal{C}_n$ is zero.
-Under complete mixing it would therefore have to be that $x_{1s} x_{2s} z_s = 0$ for all $s$.
-More generally, one can show that there exists no optimal completely mixed assignment for atomless distributions with full support on the unit interval.
+While mixing is optimal when it is feasible, it is not feasible everywhere.
+Consider a project $z=0$ in a mixed assignment.
+Then the output loss $x_{1}x_{2}\dots x_{m}z$ has to be equal to zero for all teams.
+Thus, mixed is not feasible everywhere.\footnote{Generally, there exists no mixed assignment for atomless distributions with full support on the unit interval.}